Main Bridge, USS Telesforo Trinidad (DDG-139)

 1214 Local JUNE 4, 2042

 Before Mason could salute, WR had extended his hand, forcing the skipper into a rapid, awkward salute-to-shake.
-“Maso,” WR never called Mason by his nickname, “We need to have a conversation with your wardroom.
+“Maso,” WR had never before called Mason by his nickname, “We need to have a conversation with your wardroom.
 All of them.”
 Mason suppressed the urge to go bug-eyed.
 Oh, so it’s even worse than I thought.

 “Dakka Doctrine don’t pull punches, Commander.
 What they’d leave you with?”
 WR inquired politely.